manu-unter/manuscript/src/pages/future-proof-data-fetching-with-resource-hooks/index.md

 I have been using very complex patterns for data fetching in React for a long time.
 Even for simple one-off fetching, I would bring in Redux- and Redux-Thunk.
 I wanted to avoid "refactoring everything" if our requirements became more sophisticated.

 Even worse, I connected the external state container directly to each component.
 Every component had its own lifecycle method for starting the fetching of a resource.
 The same with the selectors.
-I had to change every single `mapStateToProps` function to show independent loading states.
+I had to change every single `mapStateToProps` function to introduce independent loading states.

 This is not an issue with the library itself but one with how I used it.
 React offers excellent ways to build non-leaking abstractions for data fetching.
 Especially with hooks, we don't even need an external state container.
 A small start with all the options for expansion.